Vegan Shepherds Pie

 For anybody following slimming world it’s really low syn too, the plant milk counts as your healthy A and then it’s 2.0 syns for the gravy and the mustard is so minimal I don’t even bother counting it.

-I use Asda’s own free from mince which is my favourite but you could use whichever brand you prefer or for those who are not a fan of meat substitutes increase the amount of blitzed mushrooms and add a can of green lentils instead.
+I use Meatless Farms or Asda’s own free from mince which are my favourites but you could use whichever brand you prefer or for those who are not a fan of meat substitutes increase the amount of blitzed mushrooms and add a can of green lentils instead.

 I thicken my base with Bisto red gravy granules, an accidentally vegan gift from above if you ask me but if you live somewhere these are not available or you aren’t a fan of using granules you can thicken using cornflour.